-Students are required to complete 12 credits in core courses (including capstone), and a further 30 credits from courses taken in each of the following focus areas, with a minimum of 2 in each area (one GEOG, one PLAN):
+Urban Studies students are required to complete 12 credits in core courses (including capstone), and a further 30 credits from courses taken in each of the following focus areas, with a minimum of 2 in each area (one GEOG, one PLAN):

 Examine Indigenous urban geographies and place-making — particularly the multiple, complex and contested ways urban Indigeneity is constituted in Canada today — with opportunities for field trips and hands-on learning.

 Engage with critical Indigenous and critical race scholarship, with the option of an additional regional focus on Latin America.

 Explore the ecological dimensions of urbanization, and the vital role of cities in managing global environmental change.

 What does urban green planning look like, and what can we learn from movements for environmental justice and social change?

 How are current planetary shifts in economy and society shaping urbanization?

 Explore the impact of immigration policy, changing global demographics and economic development on urban life and futures.

 Consider the city as a terrain for the manifestation and mediation of social justice; learn how inequalities are currently (re)produced.
 Examine the role of cities and urban politics in the Gobal South.